-Hong Kong is a trading hub heavily involved in re-exporting.
-Even though it is a relatively small geographic entity, Hong Kong exports (or re-exports) 3.8% of all globally exported products based on available data from 2020.
+Hong Kong is a trading hub heavily involved in re-exporting products from other competitors.
+Even though it is a relatively small geographic entity, Hong Kong exports (or re-exports) 3.8% of all globally exported products based on available data from 2021.

-The top 5 countries buying products exported from Hong Kong are mainland China, United States of America, Taiwan, India and Japan.
-Collectively, that quintet of leading customers accounted for almost three-quarters (73.5%) of Hong Kong’s total shipments by value during 2021.
+The top 5 countries buying products exported from Hong Kong are mainland China, United States of America, India, Taiwan and Vietnam.
+Collectively, that quintet of leading customers approached three-quarters (73%) of Hong Kong’s total shipments by value during 2022.

-Applying a continental lens, Hong Kong’s exports by value were delivered to fellow Asian trade partners while 9.8% were sold to importers in Europe.
-Hong Kong shipped another 7.1% worth of goods to North America.
+Applying a continental lens, 81.4% of Hong Kong’s exports by value was delivered to fellow Asian countries while 8.8% was sold to importers in Europe.
+Hong Kong shipped another 7.5% worth of goods to North America.

-Smaller percentages went to Latin America (1%) excluding Mexico but including the Caribbean, Africa (0.9%) then Oceania led by Australia (0.8%).
+Smaller percentages were sent to customers in Latin America (0.9%) excluding Mexico but including the Caribbean, Oceania (0.8%) led by Australia, then Africa (0.6%).

 Hong Kong’s Top Trading Partners